CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/basic-concepts.md

   ![Stains on a shirt](img/stains.jpg){ width="300" }
   <figcaption>A cluster of pixels activated by a particle resembles a stain (Pixel Cluster) on a shirt (Pixel Detector)</figcaption>
 </figure>

+### RecHit

+RecHits are the result of "charge-weighting" a [cluster](#pixel-cluster).
+In layman's terms, it's the "actual" location in the pixel detector where the particle passed through.

+### Track

+Tracks are collections of [RecHits](#rechit) on different layers, which RecHits are assumed to compose a part of the trajectory of a single particle through the Pixel Detector.

+### Vertex

+Once [tracks](#track) are created, they must be assigned to collisions which generated each track.
+Since many collisions happen at the same time within the area where the beams collide, vertices are, actually, tracks which have been assigned to different collisions.

 ### Read-Out Chip